Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 > If the unborn is not a human person, no justification for abortion is necessary.
 However, if the unborn is a human person, no justification for abortion is adequate[^1].

-But as I will try to show, pro-lifers can in fact argue that the unborn are in fact biological human beings, based upon *biological* definitions.
+But as I will try to show, pro-lifers can in fact argue that the unborn are biological human beings, based upon *biological* definitions.
 And they aren't merely a "clump of cells".
 Pro-choice advocates, on the other hand, tend to argue using a *philosophical* definition of personhood.
 But I'll first address the skeptics unwilling to take a position on abortion and assume that "we do not really know when life begins."

 **Remark.** Much of the arguments laid forth are inspired from the book *Persuasive Pro-Life* by Trent Horn[^2], and some others are my personal responses to arguments that people shared with me in the past.